liuhaoran124578/MAP/README.md

 ### 1. Environment Setup

-We provide a convenient setup script to install all necessary dependencies.
+We provide a convenient setup script to install all necessary dependencies (including `triton` for W8A8 kernels).

 ```bash
 # Clone the repository